Chainguard-Wolfi-Bites-Back/indygreg__python-zstandard/docs/installing.rst

    Attempt to link against the zstd library present on the system instead of the version distributed with the extension.

-   The Python extension only supports linking against a specific version of zstd.
-So if the system version differs from what is expected, a build or runtime error will result.

 ``--warning-as-errors``
    Treat all compiler warnings as errors.